Eamonn Meaney Counselling & Psychotherapy

 • Workplace Conflict

-Some theories suggest people suffering from anxiety are predisposed to a number of contributing factors, such as chemical imbalances in the brain, genetics and perhaps personality type.
-In fact many medications are known to create anxiety as a side effect but any decision to refrain from these should first be discussed with an individual’s GP.
+Some theories suggest people suffering from Anxiety are predisposed to a number of contributing factors, such as chemical imbalances in the brain, genetics, and perhaps personality type.
+In fact, some medications may create Anxiety as a side effect, but any decision to refrain from these should always be discussed with your GP.

-Anxiety can also generate specific, repetitive behaviours that may be disruptive to a person’s daily life: for example, constantly washing hands, or regularly checking that doors and windows are locked.
-Although individuals know that their actions are irrational they persist with these so-called safety behaviours in an attempt to avert their feelings of anxiety.
-Nonetheless rather than containing or eradicating their fear, safety behaviours actually reinforce the cycle of anxiety!
+Anxiety can also generate specific, repetitive behaviours that may be disruptive to a person’s daily life (e.g., constantly washing hands, or regularly checking that doors and windows are locked).
+Although individuals know that their actions are irrational, they persist with these so-called safety behaviours in an attempt to avert their feelings of Anxiety.
+Nonetheless, rather than containing or eradicating their fear, safety behaviours actually reinforce the cycle of Anxiety!

 What are the main anxiety disorders?